kolade234/Card-Fraud-Detection-System-Model/README.md

 # Card-Fraud-Detection-System-Model

-This is a machine learning model that.
+This is a machine learning model that identifies fraudulent credit or debit card transactions by analyzing patterns in transaction data.
 It was built using python, scikit-learn, and a cleaned card datset

 # Features
 -Model Training using RandomForestClassifier